Wichita Water Quality at a Glance

 Lead

-Source: Lead service lines and older plumbing fixtures in homes built before 1987; Wichita has replaced over 10,000 public lead service lines in recent years
+Source: Lead service lines and older plumbing fixtures in homes built before 1986; private lead service lines may still exist, though the city has made improvements to the distribution system

 Disinfection Byproducts

-Source: Form when disinfectants like chlorine react with naturally occurring organic matter in the water
+Source: Form when disinfectants like chloramines react with naturally occurring organic matter in surface water from Cheney Reservoir

-Health Effects: Potential increased risk of cancer and other health problems with long-term exposure to elevated levels
+Health Effects: Potential increased risk of cancer and other health problems with long-term exposure; trihalomethanes (TTHMs) and haloacetic acids (HAAs) are the main compounds of concern

 Please read – our information